zubinchopra/portaldocs/portal-sdk/generated/index-portalfx-extension-development.md

 }
 ```

-<a name="basic-concepts-blades-setting-list-blade-tags-rbac"></a>
+<a name="basic-concepts-introduction-to-blade-kinds-setting-list-blade-tags-rbac"></a>
 #### Tags/RBAC

-[Tags] [tagsPage] and RBAC (Users) are the most common settings although we don't automatically add Tags, its extremely easy to opt in.
+[Tags] [/documentation/articles/portalfx-tags/] and RBAC (Users) are the most common settings although we don't automatically add Tags, its extremely easy to opt in.
 We are looking to automatically add Tags in the future, for now if your resource supports tagging please opt in.
 To opt in set the following in the options parameter of the super call to the SettingsList viewmodel.

 ```ts
 export class SettingListPartViewModel extends MsPortalFx.ViewModels.Parts.SettingList.ViewModelV2 {